ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-rendering/index.md

 The cell editor for a column is set via `colDef.cellRenderer` and can be any of the following types:

-1. `undefined / null`: Grid renders the value as a string.
+1. `undefined`: Grid renders the value as a string.
 1. `String`: The name of a cell renderer component.
 1. `Class`: Direct reference to a cell renderer component.
 1. `Function`: A function that returns either an HTML string or DOM element for display.